andresebr/kumodd/README.md

 presentations, are downloaded in PDF format.
 To instead download them in LibreOffice format, use the '--nopdf' option.

-By default, every revision is downloaded unless --norevisions is specified, in which case only the current file (most recent revision) is downloaded.
-Previous revisions are saved as filename_(last modification date).
+By default, every available revision is downloaded unless --norevisions is specified, in which case only the current file (latest revision) is downloaded.
+Previous revisions are saved as filename_(revision id_last modification date).

 Both the list (-l) and download (-d) options create a CSV file equivalent to the table above.